 Admitted Graduate Students

 Congratulations on your admission to the Graduate School at Hood College!
 A rewarding experience awaits you.
-Please follow these steps to make the most of it.
+Please follow these steps once you have been admitted into a program of study to make the most of it.

-To register for your first semester's classes you will need to contact the Registrar at firstname.lastname@example.org.
+To register for your first semester's classes please visit the Graduate Course Registration webpage and register through the online registration form.
+After your initial registration is completed, a student login will generate overnight and will be sent by the Graduate School office.
 You can register on your own for subsequent semesters with the assistance of your academic advisor, who is usually the program director.
-You can view the course schedule and register for courses through Self Service, and register through our online registration form.
+You can view the course schedule and register for future courses through Self-Service.
+Instructions for Graduate Registration

 Accounting Services will issue billing statements through Self Service to students who have registered for coursework.
 You must log into your Self Service account to view your bill; it will not be mailed.
 Tuition and fees are due by the following dates: